[UPDATED JULY 2024]

 What happens when a dog jumps down?

-How different surfaces affect your dog?
+How do different surfaces affect your dog?

 This is a BIG factor.
-Jumping from hard to soft – or soft to slippery – adds another layer of complexity.
-Your dog has to counter slippery surfaces with their own muscles, or may risk toppling over on impact.
+Jumping from hard to soft – or soft to slippery – surfaces adds another layer of complexity.
+Your dog has to counter slippery surfaces with their own muscles or may risk toppling over on impact.
 This can cause what’s called ‘eccentric contractions’, leading to twists, strains and sprains.

 Just imagine jumping from a high wall onto a soft mattress and trying to stay on your feet when you land.
 Clutter, slippery floors, and rugs can also cause problems.
 Twisting or straining on landing to avoid hazards will mean more work for the muscles and joints.